-If you’re a first time mom, dad, or caregiver looking for baby hacks to make life just the tiniest bit easier, you’re in the right place!
+If you’re a first-time mom looking for baby hacks to make life just the tiniest bit easier, you’re in the right place!

-I’ve got you covered with dozens of practical baby tips and tricks in a wide variety of areas:
+I’ve got you covered with dozens of practical (and lesser known) baby tips and tricks in a wide variety of areas:

 - Getting sleep

 - Bath time

 At the end of this post, you will find a list of popular “mom life hacks” NOT to try for safety reasons.